 At this time, large employers are not able to purchase through HealthSource RI, our state's health insurance marketplace (also called an exchange).
 So you’ll continue to buy plans through a broker or directly from Blue Cross.
-In 2016, employers with less than 100 employees will be considered "small employers" and eligible to purchase through the Small Business Health Options Program (SHOP) through HealthSource RI.
-In 2017, states will have the ability to approve large employers (100 or more employees) to buy plans through the SHOP program.
+In 2016, employers with fewer than 100 employees will be considered "small employers" and eligible to purchase through the Small Business Health Options Program (SHOP) through HealthSource RI.
+For 2017 coverage, states will have the ability to approve large employers (100 or more employees) to buy plans through the SHOP program.

 Both fully insured and self-funded large employer groups will be required to provide the IRS as well as individuals with detailed health coverage information for the 2015 calendar year.
 This information, which will be included in standard forms that are being finalized by the IRS, will enable the IRS to determine if both employers and individuals are complying with the Affordable Care Act.

 Here’s what large employers need to know about these requirements: